rdz-oss/BattyBirdNET-Pi/README.md

 * Optional: You can use a power bank to run the system as long as the power lasts at any location.
 You might want to add some form of rain protection.

+Some hints:

-If you use the audiomoth, you will have to set the sampling frequency to 256kHz or the system will overload after a few hours.
+* If you use the audiomoth, you will have to set the sampling frequency to 256kHz or the system will overload after a few hours.
+* The DC/AC power converter of the RasPi produces a lot of ultrasound noise that triggers the classifier.
+As there are many versions out there the classifier cannot be trained on the noise of all to avoid that.
+Also, you will have the noise in the recordings.
+Until another solution is found **it is recommended to run the system with a power bank.**

 It is easily assembled
 ![main page](homepage/images/System-1.png "Main page")